-Every spring for ten days, City Repair Project also organizes the Village Building Convergence, which draws residents and activists together to design and build their own community amenities.
+Every spring for ten days, the City Repair Project organizes the Village Building Convergence, which draws residents and activists together to design and build their own community amenities.
 They provide hands-on training in permaculture—a system of design that promotes sustainability through the study and replication of systems that occur in nature.
 Residents are also coached in CRP’s philosophy of self-empowerment and change.

-We had an opportunity to have an extended conversation with Mark Lakeman of The City Repair Project on Social Design Insights.
-Listen to Episode 3 | The Street As a Revolution.
+We had an opportunity to have an extended conversation with Mark Lakeman of The City Repair Project and Communitecture on Social Design Insights.
+Listen to the episodes below.